MouriNaruto/MouriNaruto/resume/resume.typ

 == Skills
 #separator()

-- Languages: English - fluent (CET6), Chinese - native speaker
+- Languages: English - fluent, Chinese - native speaker, Japanese - learning.
 - I am not limited to any specific programming language, I am highly proficient in C, C++, and C\#.
 I am highly experienced in Windows development using Visual Studio, and comfortable in other tooling for Windows and Linux.